swcarpentry/sql-novice-survey/pages/02-sort-dup.md

 <tr><td>temp</td></tr>
 </table>

-If we select more than one column&mdash;for example, both the survey site ID and the quantity measured&mdash;then the distinct pairs of values are returned:
+If we select more than one column --- for example, both the survey site ID and the quantity measured --- then the distinct pairs of values are returned:

 ~~~ {.sql}